mustafagonul/c-notes/README.md

 - Differences with getchar :
   - The pressed key does not appear on the screen
-  - Most systems do not need the ENTER key.
+  - Most systems don't need the enter key.
 - The conio.h header file should be added to the source code for getch function.

 *getche*